 Souby has exhibited her work throughout the eastern United States and was represented by the Behnke Doherty Gallery.

-Marc Chabot is a draftsman, printmaker, and curator of fine prints.
+Marc Chabot is a draftsman, printmaker, and private dealer of fine prints.
 He founded Marc Chabot Fine Arts in 1990 and deals specializing in fine original prints and other works on paper.

 Marc Chabot has taught printmaking and figure drawing at WAA since 1990, and at WCSU, Wooster Community Art Center, and Weir Farm.
 He received his degree in drawing and printmaking from Skidmore College in 1978, and worked with Michael Mazur and Hyman Bloom in Boston.